juliafalcao/sim-si-la-bim/README.md

 foma[0]: source syllabifier.foma
 ```

-With the source loaded, all of the rules will be compiled and the final Syllabifier transducer will be loaded and ready to use.
-In order to syllabify a word, the `apply down` shell can be used, and each word you input will be returned with hyphens separating the syllables.
+With the source loaded, all of the rules and the final Syllabifier transducer will be ready to use.
+In order to syllabify a word, the `apply down` shell can be used.

 ```
 foma[1]: apply down